Chocolate Covered Cherries with that liquid center aren't nearly as hard to make as they might seem. In fact, they are quite easy and quite delicious.

 - Set the cherries out on a paper towel lined tray and let them sit on the counter overnight OR put them on the tray in your dehydrator and dehydrate them on 105°F/40°C for 3-4 hours.
 Blot dry to remove any liquid before covering with fondant.

-- Using a stand mixer, hand mixer, or a bowl and a wooden spoon, combine the powdered sugar, butter, cherry emulsion, invertase, light corn syrup, and 1 Tbsp of cherry juice.
+- Using a stand mixer, hand mixer, or a bowl and a wooden spoon, combine the powdered sugar, butter, cherry emulsion, invertase, light corn syrup, and 1 tablespoon of cherry juice.
 Mix or blend on low speed until the ingredients are combined.

 - Cover and refrigerate the fondant for at least 30 minutes.